If you have already registered in EventBrite, here is the link to the Virtual Conference in WHOVA:

 “How to Activate Your Board to Raise Funds” – Why do Board members donate?
 What makes them willing (eager!) to raise funds?
 How do you recruit Board members who will help you with fundraising (and everything else)?
 How do you set expectations?
 What are Board Giving Policy Options?
 We’ll explore this and more during our interactive breakout session.
 Board Members, Executive Directors and Development Officers are encouraged to attend!

-Breakout Session: Germaine Townsend, HR NOLA
+Breakout Session: Germaine Townsend, NOLA SHRM

 “Collaborative Planning for Resilience: How nonprofit boards contribute to organizational responses to crises” – In this breakout session, we will reflect critically on nonprofit boards’ leadership and management activities to understand the implications of natural disasters, the current COVID-19 crisis, and other community emergencies on governance.